Skip to main content

 As noted on the practicum page, students who have two years of full-time experience in higher education / student affairs prior to joining our program, and also have experience in two distinctly different areas, can apply to substitute a different special topics course for a practicum credit, should they wish to gain more content / scholarly knowledge rather than more experience.

-Starting in Fall 2022, we are launching a credit for prior learning option, which we're calling the Portfolio Review Assessment (PRA).
+For eligible student we offer a review for credit of prior learning, the Portfolio Review Assessment (PRA).
 This will allow those with two-years of full-time experience in two distinctly different areas of higher education / student affairs to reflect on their prior work and provide evidence of growth and learning through their ePortfolio.